rojomisin/chef-play/README.md

 end
 ```

-Since no conf_variables are passed, the application configuration defined in conf_path will be used as is.
+Since no conf_variables are passed, the application configuration defined in conf_path will be used.

 ## ChefSpec Matchers